 - We can produce at coarser particle sizes

-- We can custom-blend ball clays with other minerals from our quarries to create custom materials
+- We can custom-blend ball clays with other clays from our quarries to create custom materials

 - Plainsman has very responsive customer service, sales and technical support departments